Ancient Greek literature: Tragedy

 The third dramatic genre was the satyr play.
 Although the genre was popular, only one complete example of a satyr play has survived: Cyclops by Euripides.
 Large portions of a second satyr play, Ichneutae by Sophocles, have been recovered from the site of Oxyrhynchus in Egypt among the Oxyrhynchus Papyri.

 Historiography

-Two notable historians who lived during the Classical Era were Herodotus of Halicarnassus and Thucydides.
-Herodotus is commonly called "The Father of History."
-His book The Histories is among the oldest works of prose literature in existence.
+Prose literature can largely be said to begin with Herodotus; his book The Histories is among the oldest works of prose literature in existence.

 Thucydides's book History of the Peloponnesian War greatly influenced later writers and historians, including the author of the book of Acts of the Apostles and the Byzantine Era historian Procopius of Caesarea.